-In addition, if you were hired after January 1, 2002 subsequent to working for an employer in the building construction trades that made contributions on your behalf to another union sponsored employee benefit plan, you will be credited with Vesting Service under this Plan for your time with the other plan.
-If Vesting Service is granted for this building trades employment, you will be required to have at least 10 Years of Vesting Service and 5 or more Pension Credits to be eligible for an unreduced Regular Pension (see page 16).
-If you have fewer than 5 Pension Credits, benefits will not be payable until you reach age 65.
+In addition, if you were hired as a Laborer after January 1, 2002, immediately after working for a participating employer in the building construction trades that made contributions on your behalf to another union-sponsored employee benefit plan, you will be credited with Vesting Service under the Plan for your time with the other plan.
+If Vesting Service is granted for this building trades employment, you will be required to have at least 10 Years of Vesting Service and five or more Pension Credits earned under the Laborer's Pension Plan to be eligible for an unreduced Regular Pension (see page 18); otherwise, if you have fewer than five Pension Credits, benefits will not be payable until you reach age 65.